 The Gucci Loafer.
-Loafers have been the ‘it‘ shoe of 2016 so unless you’ve been living under a rock you will know what I mean when I say THE Gucci Loafers.
+Loafers have been the ‘it‘ shoe of 2016 and 2017 so unless you’ve been living under a rock you will know what I mean when I say THE Gucci Loafers.
 Downside to the classic Gucci Horsebit Loafers is that they are upwards of £400 – even buying second hand doesn’t give you a large discount.
 My last post on budget versions of the Mui Mui ballet shoes was really popular so I thought I’d feret out the best Gucci Loafer Dupes on the highstreet.

 Click on the number by image for pricing, retailer and direct product links

 - Gucci Horsebit Leather Loafers – £500 from Luisaviaroma